LMMarshall/CrimeHouseholds/README.md

 The data took quite a bit of manipulation, since the same incidents were counted in several categories (once as a factor of gender, once as a factor of race, once as a factor of the total, etc).
 I had to make judgement calls on where those duplicates were, and while I think I made them accurately, there's the potential for error there.

+Files in this Repo:

+data_cleaning_for_shiny_app -- An R file that imports the data from the original source and manipulates it into the final dataframe used.

+children_crime -- The dataframe itself

+Crime_households_shiny_app -- A folder containing the files necessary to run a Shiny app related to the data

+CrimeAppPresentation.Rpres -- An R Presentation file to accompany the Shiny app

+CrimeAppPresentation -- The markdown file for the above-referenced presentation